., click here to update your profile and earn points towards a Starbucks gift card

 The BAD parts of social media

-Comparing - When we compare ourselves to others (the way they look, where they go on vacation or who they are dating) we are comparing ourselves to them.
+Comparing - When we compare ourselves to others (the way they look, where they go on vacation, or who they are dating) we are comparing ourselves to them, often in a negative light.
 This causes anxiety and depression.

 Consuming - When we have a spare moment in line at the bank, or we are bored in the passenger seat in the car, we might open our phone to check our Instagram feed.
-This is us filling the spaces by consuming other people's social media with the endless feed on Instagram/Snap/Facebook, etc. Consumption robs us of great ideas, interactions and makes us less focused.
+This is us filling the spaces by consuming other people's social media with the endless feed on Instagram/Snap/Facebook, etc. Consumption robs us of opportunities for spontaneous ideas and interactions and makes us less focused.

 What can parents and educators do?